-Activity: Rainy Street or 6th Street
+Activity: Rainey Street or 6th Street

-If you like to go out in the evenings, 6th Street or Rainy Street is where you want to be!
+If you like to go out in the evenings, 6th Street or Rainey Street is where you want to be!
 Both are iconic Austin hotspots where locals and visitors flock to.
 Each spot has a different vibe, so choose accordingly.

 6th Street is where you can find all the bars and partiers, for sure.
 It tends to attract the younger crowd who likes to party hard.
 You can find loud music, inexpensive drinks, and dancing in abundance on this street.